 While the use of monitoring technologies is driven largely by the health sector, these could also be used by the aged care sector (in both residential and community services), ideally based on partnerships between both sectors and with key technology providers.
-Monitoring technology holds significant potential for supporting older people but, as with the broader literature, there is a need for additional reliable research evidence in order to evaluate their cost-effectiveness and capacity to prolong independent living (Peetoom et al 2014: 291).
+Monitoring technology holds significant potential for supporting older people but, as with the broader literature, there is a need for well-designed studies involving larger sample sizes, over longer periods of time, in order to evaluate cost-effectiveness and capacity to prolong independent living (Peetoom et al 2014: 291).